alan-turing-institute/empiarreader/joss/paper.md

 # Summary

 Cryogenic electron microscopy (cryo-EM) [@cryoem-drug-review; @cryoem-challenges] is an imaging technique used to obtain the structure of objects of near-atomic scales experimentally via transmission electron microscopy of cryogenically frozen samples.
 The Electron Microscopy Public Image Archive (EMPIAR) [@empiar] is a public resource for the raw image data collected by cryo-EM experiments and facilitates free access to this data, allowing it to be used for methods development and validation.
 Deep learning-based image processing approaches have been applied to many steps of the cryo-EM reconstruction workflow [@ai-in-cryoem].
 Many of the resulting algorithms have been widely adopted as they enable quicker processing or improved interpretation of the data.
 Deep learning-based approaches require large amounts of data to train the algorithms.
 However, as datasets can have hundreds of files and sizes on the order of terabytes or hundreds of gigabytes, downloading and managing these datasets can become a barrier to the development of deep-learning methods.
 Additionally, the currently recommended tools to download data from EMPIAR either use proprietary software, require a user account or necessitate a web browser.
 To address this and to provide a way to integrate EMPIAR data into machine learning codebases, we have developed EMPIARreader.
 This is an open source tool which provides a Python library to allow lazy loading of EMPIAR datasets into a machine learning-compatible format.
 It parses EMPIAR metadata, uses the mrcfile library [@mrcfile] to interpret MRC files, supports common image file formats and uses the starfile library [@starfile] to interpret STAR files.
 To our knowledge, there are no other tools to effectively make use of EMPIAR in a dynamic manner for data intensive tasks such as machine learning.
-EMPIARreader additionally provides a simple, lightweight command line interface (CLI) which allows users to search and download EMPIAR entries using glob patterns or regular expressions and then download files via FTP or HTTP.
+EMPIARreader additionally provides a simple, lightweight command line interface (CLI) which allows users to search and download EMPIAR entries using glob patterns or regular expressions and then download files via FTP or HTTP(S).
 EMPIARreader is easily installed in a Python environment via the standard Python package management tools pip and Poetry and has been released as a PyPI [@pypi] package ([EMPIARreader](https://pypi.org/project/empiarreader/)).

 # Statement of need